thanks4opensource/regbits/README.md

 The examples below are based on the sample definition file included in this repository's unit test directory, [`mcu_regbits.hxx`](unittest/mcu_regbits.hxx) (see [Unit test](#unit_test), below).
 This file contains a small set of example peripheral and register definitions describing a fictitious MCU and some of its peripherals.

 The examples show correct regbits usage.
-The type-safe design of regbits will intentionally produce compile failures in case of mismatches between regbits objects, as per [above](#regbits_compile_time_errors).
+The type-safe design of regbits will intentionally produce compilation failures in case of mismatches between regbits objects, as per [above](#regbits_compile_time_errors).
 Also see ["Type-safe error detection"](#type_safe_error_detection) in the unittest documentation, below.

 Many of the examples (and the [unit test suite](unittest)) show regbits' operator and function/method syntaxes, both of which produce the same results and can be used interchangeably.

+#### Single bits vs bit spans

+Regbits defines two C++ classes for manipulating regisers: `Bits` and `Mskd`.

+`Bits` are used for setting/clearing/testing/etc single bits.
+The `Bits` (from [`regbits.hxx`](regbits.hxx) used in the following examples are:

+        Serial::Config::POLARITY   // bit: 1<<6
+        Serial::Config::ENDIAN     // bit: 1<<5
+        Serial::Config::MODE       // bit: 1<<0

+`Mskd` objects represent a (usually) contiguous bit span and contain a bit mask:

+        Serial::Config::DATALEN_16_BITS         // bits:  1<<1   mask: 0x03<<1
+        Timer::Prescale::PRESCALER_HIGH<17>()   // bits: 17<<25  mask: 0x1f<<25

+The bit mask allows setting/testing/etc bit spans to the exact "bits" pattern, both setting and clearing bits within the mask, as necessary.

+Single `Bits` and `Mskd` bit spans can largely be used interchangeably, with a few exceptions. `Bits` and `Mskd` objects can be combined with the `|` operator in either order, but the type of the result is different:

+        Serial::Config::DATALEN_16_BITS | Serial::Config::MODE   // Mskd|Bits returns Mskd
+        Serial::Config::MODE | Serial::Config::DATALEN_16_BITS   // Bits|Mskd returns Bits, losing mask information

+The `Mskd` type's mask information is important for operations such as `/=`, `ins()`, `all()`, `>`, `>=`, `<`, and `<=`, described below. `Bits` objects will be automatically be converted to `Mskd` as required, but with a trivial mask equal to the bits themselves; thus losing a `Mskd`'s mask via the `|` operator may produce unexpected results.
+In practice these issues are largely intuitive and obvious.
+Note, however, that when masking information is not needed, `Bits` are more efficient than `Mskd` spans.

-#### Word, single bit, and multiple bit span assignment
+#### Set register to single bit, bit span, or numeric value

-        // assign single bit to register
+        // set register to single bit
         serial2->config =   Serial::Config::POLARITY ;
         serial2->config.wrt(Serial::Config::POLARITY);

-        // assign multiple single bits to register serial2->config =   Serial::Config::ENDIAN | Serial::Config::POLARITY ;
+        // set register to multiple single bits serial2->config =   Serial::Config::ENDIAN | Serial::Config::POLARITY ;
         serial2->config.wrt(Serial::Config::ENDIAN | Serial::Config::POLARITY);

+        // set register to bit span
-        // assign contiguous span of bits to register serial2->config =   Serial::Config::DATALEN_16_BITS ;  // datalen 8, 16, or 32 encoded in 2 bits
+        serial2->config =   Serial::Config::DATALEN_16_BITS ;  // datalen 8, 16, or 32 encoded in 2 bits
         serial2->config.wrt(Serial::Config::DATALEN_16_BITS);

-        // assign multiple contiguous span of bits to register serial2->config =   Serial::Config::DATALEN_16_BITS | Serial::Config::PARITY_EVEN ;  // parity EVEN, ODD, CRC encoded in 2 bits
+        // set register to multiple bit spans serial2->config =   Serial::Config::DATALEN_16_BITS | Serial::Config::PARITY_EVEN ;  // parity EVEN, ODD, CRC encoded in 2 bits
         serial2->config.wrt(Serial::Config::DATALEN_16_BITS | Serial::Config::PARITY_EVEN);

-        // assign mix of single and contiguous span of bits serial2->config =   Serial::Config::DATALEN_16_BITS | Serial::Config::MODE ;  // mode is single bit
+        // set register to mix of single and bit span serial2->config =   Serial::Config::DATALEN_16_BITS | Serial::Config::MODE ;  // mode is single bit
         serial2->config.wrt(Serial::Config::DATALEN_16_BITS | Serial::Config::MODE);

-        // single bit and bit span order unimportant serial2->config = Serial::Config::MODE | Serial::Config::DATALEN_16_BITS ;
+        // order unimportant
+        serial2->config =   Serial::Config::MODE | Serial::Config::DATALEN_16_BITS ;
+        serial2->config.wrt(Serial::Config::MODE | Serial::Config::DATALEN_16_BITS);

+        // set register to numeric value
+        serial2->config =   0x12345678 ;
+        serial2->config.wrt(0x12345678);

 #### Set, clear, flip bits